mattmink/bsValidate/README.md

   // DEFAULT: false (BOOLEAN)
   toggleHelpTextOnSubmit: false,

+  // If a field has a dependency, changing the value of the parent field will trigger validation on the child.
+  // Set this property to FALSE if you do not want this behavior.
+  // DEFAULT: true (BOOLEAN)
+  triggerDependentValidationOnChange: true,

   // Automatically scroll the page on form submission so the alerts are in view.
   // DEFAULT: true (BOOLEAN)
   autoScrollToAlerts: true,